MahaBKH/TeamProjectComp330/README.md

 These requirements must be met in order to move on the Feed page, otherwise and error notification box pops up to nitify the user of what requirement they still need to meet (i.e. if the user is missing a number in the password, an error box with the follwong error will pop-up: "Error: password must contain at least one number (0-9).").

+In the search page, we implemented a feature where the tweets from Loyola Chicago twitter account are on the search page and it updates in real time.

 ### Class Lecture Aspect
 We utilized Scrum methodology as discussed in the lecture videos.
 We used "sprints" as one of our main methods of meetings and work.
 It allowed for us as a bigger team to be more effective whether it was in person or over Zoom call.
 We used Basecamp actively to schedule our meeting and to-dos, upload notes, adn create benchmarks to meet in each meeting/worrk session.

 ## Reflections
 This project has been accompanied with many ups and downs and fixes.
 Through the process we learned many lessons about proper GitHub merging, project configurations, dependencies, team communication.
-We also learned the importance of contiued communication in order to ennd with a coherent project.
+We also learned the importance of contiued communication in order to end with a coherent project having that we decided to start with a new project in the second week of the process.